The opening title sequence designed by Saul Bass makes this the first movie to use computer graphics.

 Numerous uses of repetition and reflection throughout, including: The mirror on the way out of Ernie's restaurant; Scotty sees Madeleine reflected in it right after he has seen her for the first time.
 The numerous reflections and repetitions of Madeleine throughout, including at least two women whom Scotty mistakes for her.
 The metaphorical or dream mirrors that Madeleine describes as lining the corridor of her life.
 Midge paints herself into the portrait of Madeleine's ancestor, and, in one shot, sits next to the self-portrait, as if doubled.
-After showing Scotty the portrait, Midge sees herself reflected in the glass of the window.
+After showing Scottie the portrait, Midge sees herself reflected in the glass of the window.
 Judy as Madeleine's reflection.
 Madeleine as repetition or reflection of her ancestor.
-Scotty repeating his former life.
-Judy falls from the tower to her death the same way Madeleine did.
+Scottie repeating his former life.
+Judy falling from the tower to her death the same way Madeleine did.
 There is a motif of spirals in this movie, as literal shapes in the opening credits, and as the more abstract shape of the movie's plot, as well as the shape of the pivotal tower staircase.

 The words "power" and "freedom" are repeated three times in the movie.
 1. At the beginning, Madeleine's husband longs for the old San Francisco, because there was more power and freedom.
 2. At the Argosy bookstore, Pop Leibel explains that in Carlotta's time, a man could just throw a woman away because he had more power and freedom.
 3. During the climax of the movie, John suggests that after the murder was completed, Gavin left Judy because he had more power and freedom.

-Originally, in the book on which this movie was based (D'entre Les Morts by Boileau and Narcejac), it is revealed that Judy and Madeleine are the same person.
+Originally, in the book on which this movie was based (D'entre Les Morts by Pierre Boileau and Thomas Narcejac), it is revealed that Judy and Madeleine are the same person.
 Sir Alfred Hitchcock decided to change this, and reveal it just after the introduction of the character of Judy in order to create a sense of suspense in this movie, rather than a surprise at the end.

-This film contains many "echoes" of Hitchcock's later movie, Psycho (1960): prolonged sequences of sedately driving a car through the countryside; a receptionist gestures at some keys on a key rack, which indicates the empty rooms; the leading lady writes a note, only to rip the paper to pieces; a special sequence designed by Saul Bass features a huge close-up of a woman's eye, then zooms out again; the leading lady is killed about halfway through the movie; a detective and his female associate visit a local retail store to make inquiries; watched from above, the detective climbs a carpeted staircase up to a landing, to seek a lady who isn't there; a dead woman is dramatically revealed; and a doctor gives his expert opinion on the psychosis which ails the leading man.
+This film contains many "echoes" of Sir Alfred Hitchcock's later movie, Psycho (1960): prolonged sequences of sedately driving a car through the countryside; a receptionist gestures at some keys on a key rack, which indicates the empty rooms; the leading lady writes a note, only to rip the paper to pieces; a special sequence designed by Saul Bass features a huge close-up of a woman's eye, then zooms out again; the leading lady is killed about halfway through the movie; a detective and his female associate visit a local retail store to make inquiries; watched from above, the detective climbs a carpeted staircase up to a landing, to seek a lady who isn't there; a dead woman is dramatically revealed; and a doctor gives his expert opinion on the psychosis which ails the leading man.